collectd/collectd/README.md

     <http://netfilter.org/>

   * libjansson (optional)
     Parse JSON data.
-This is used for the `capabilities' and `dpdk_telemetry` plugins.
+This is used for the `capabilities` and `dpdk_telemetry` plugins.
     <http://www.digip.org/jansson/>

   * libjevents (optional)
-    The jevents library is used by the `intel_pmu' plugin to access the Linux kernel perf interface.
+    The jevents library is used by the `intel_pmu` plugin to access the Linux kernel perf interface.
     Note: the library should be build with -fPIC flag to be linked with intel_pmu shared object correctly.
     <https://github.com/andikleen/pmu-tools>

   * libjvm (optional)
-    Library that encapsulates the `Java Virtual Machine' (JVM).
-This library is used by the `java' plugin to execute Java bytecode.
+    Library that encapsulates the `Java Virtual Machine` (JVM).
+This library is used by the `java` plugin to execute Java bytecode.
     See docs/BUILD.java.md for detailed build instructions.
     <http://openjdk.java.net/> (and others)

   * libldap (optional)
-    Used by the `openldap' plugin.
+    Used by the `openldap` plugin.
     <http://www.openldap.org/>

   * liblua (optional)
-    Used by the `lua' plugin.
+    Used by the `lua` plugin.
 Currently, Lua 5.1 and later are supported.
     <https://www.lua.org/>

   * libmemcached (optional)
-    Used by the `memcachec' plugin to connect to a memcache daemon.
+    Used by the `memcachec` plugin to connect to a memcache daemon.
     <http://tangent.org/552/libmemcached.html>

   * libmicrohttpd (optional)